- Yes, performance; yes, SUV

 2019 Porsche Cayenne

-The EPA hasn’t rated the gas mileage of the 2019 Cayenne yet.
-That’s why it’s unrated here.
+The EPA hasn’t rated the gas mileage of the 2019 Cayenne V-8 yet, but V-6 figures are available.
+They put the SUV at a 4 for gas mileage.
 (Read more about how we rate cars.)

 We’ll update this page when more information becomes available.